 Jeff uses his camera, with its shockingly bright flash, to temporarily blind and disorient Thorwald.
 The plan briefly works, but Thorwald still manages to push Jeff out the rear window of his apartment, the same window Jeff witnessed Thorwald’s crime from.

 Luckily, the police arrive just before Jeff’s fall, and save him from serious injury.
 They arrest Thorwald, who confesses to murdering his wife.

-The film ends with Jeff back in his apartment, this time with casts on both legs: the police may have softened his fall, but the drop still breaks Jeff’s other leg.
-This second recovery process should be a little easier however, as evidenced by Lisa’s presence in Jeff’s apartment, secretly reading Harper’s Bazar while he naps: Lisa has officially proven herself an adventurer, and as such, a girl Jeff can finally see his future with.
+The film ends with Jeff back in his apartment, this time with casts on both legs: the police softened his fall, but the drop still broke Jeff’s other leg.
+This second recovery process should be a little easier however, as evidenced by Lisa’s presence in Jeff’s apartment, secretly reading Harper’s Bazar while he naps.
+Lisa has officially proven herself an adventurer, and as such, a girl Jeff can finally see his future with.

 Additions to the Stewart Family

 In the second half of 1950, Jim and Gloria Stewart happily discovered that Gloria was pregnant.
 The excitement of adding to their family was heightened when Jim and Gloria discovered they were expecting twins.
-As Jimmy shared [aff. link],
+As Jimmy shared [aff. link]:

 “Where Gloria and I got so fortunate was that we got girl twins to go with the two boys.”